GurnaazKaurGill/smart-todo-tracker/README.md

 - `tasks.json`: This file is automatically created and updated to store all tasks in a structured JSON format.
 It persists between runs and is used to load and save task data.

-- `test_project.py` (optional if created): If written, this file would contain test functions to validate core operations like adding, completing, and deleting tasks using assertions.
+- `test_project.py` : This file contains test functions to validate core operations like adding, completing, and deleting tasks using assertions.

 - `README.md`: This file, which you're reading now, explains the purpose, structure, and usage of the project.